bbookman/AI_summarize/src/templates/journal.md

 In the Range column, provide the following:

-For Blood Sugar: If the measure is below 80, LOW.
-If within 80 to 130, NORMAL.
-If above 130, HIGH.
-For Weight: If the measure is below 132, LOW.
-If within 133 to 173, NORMAL.
-174 to 208 is OVERWEIGHT.
-If above 209, OBESE.

-For Step count: If the measure is below 6000, LOW  If within 6000 to 10000, HEALTHY.
-If above 10000, GREAT
+For Blood Sugar:
+- Below 80: LOW
+- 80 to 130: NORMAL
+- Above 130: HIGH

+For Weight (lbs): **Adhere strictly to these ranges for the 'Range' column:**
+- Below 132 lbs: LOW
+- 133 lbs to 173 lbs: NORMAL
+- 174 lbs to 208 lbs: OVERWEIGHT
+- 209 lbs and above: OBESE

+For Step count:
+- Below 6000: LOW
+- 6000 to 10000: HEALTHY
+- Above 10000: GREAT

 | Measurement | Value | Range |
 | ----------- | ----- | ----- |